All Episodes

 None.

-Uh actually a bunch of sh a bunch of thoughts, and I I want to share them with you.
+Now, folks, I have a thought here, actually, a bunch of thoughts, and I want to share them with you.

-I could be wrong about some of this, but I want to share this with you, and a lot of it is the uh is the product of just turning on television and watching the pundit uh playground opine uh on on what's going on in the Middle East.
+And a lot of it is the product of just turning on television and watching the pundit playground opine on what's going on in the Middle East.

-Now, this this is this is my take on this.
+Now, this is my take on this.

-I think the battle between the Israelis and uh Hezbollah really is the first battle in the war between Israel and Iran.
+I think the battle between the Israelis and Hezbollah really is the first battle in the war between Israel and Iran.

 Iran is fighting Israel right now via their proxy, Hezbollah.